evshary/zenoh_carla_bridge/README.md

 # zenoh_carla_bridge

 The repository can bridge Carla and Autoware with Zenoh.
-The bridge tranforms Carla data into Autoware ROS 2 topic and then sends it with Zenoh.
+The bridge tranforms Carla data into Autoware ROS 2 message and then sends it via Zenoh.

-If you want to have a quick demo, refer to [autoware_carla_launch](https://github.com/evshary/autoware_carla_launch)
+If you want to have a quick demo, refer to [autoware_carla_launch](https://autoware-carla-launch.readthedocs.io/en/latest/)

 ## Build